totrytakeoff/Colorful-U1/README.md

 ## What's new in multiACE 0.97b "Kindred Allies" Hotfix 1 (prerelease)

+**Hotfix 1 fixes the update feature, some USB Noise and adds web logging**

 **ACE Pro 2 Support - up to 4 or mixed mode with ACE 1 Units / 4 Max no matter what type**

 **PAXX Firmware with integrated mUlt1ACE**